 FAQs for domestic consumers and landlords

-Here are answers to some common questions about the Energy Company Obligation (ECO3) scheme.
+Here are answers to some common questions about the Energy Company Obligation (ECO4) scheme.

-If you would like advice on energy efficiency, including energy saving schemes such as ECO which you may be able to benefit from, and you live in England and Wales, the Each Home Counts Advice website offers impartial energy efficiency advice.
+If you would like advice on energy efficiency, and information on the schemes on which to benefit from, and you live in England and Wales, the Simple Energy Advice website offers impartial energy efficiency advice.

 You may also wish to contact any obligated energy company directly to find out if they may be able to help you.
 Please note you can receive help from another obligated energy company, while also remaining as a customer with your current energy provider.
 The relevant contact details for these companies can be found on our ECO supplier contact details list.

-The Energy Company Obligation (ECO3) is a government energy-efficiency scheme in Great Britain, designed to tackle fuel poverty and help reduce carbon emissions.
-ECO is an obligation placed on larger energy companies to deliver energy efficiency measures to domestic premises.
-ECO is not a grant scheme; it is up to the energy companies to determine which measures they choose to fund, the level of funding they provide and the installer they choose to work with.
+The Energy Company Obligation (ECO4) is a government energy-efficiency scheme in Great Britain, designed to tackle fuel poverty and help reduce carbon emissions.
+ECO is an obligation placed on energy companies to deliver energy efficiency measures to domestic premises.
+ECO is not a grant scheme; it is up to the energy companies to determine which retrofit projects they choose to fund, the level of funding they provide, and the Retrofit Coordinator and installers that they choose to work with.

 Ofgem administers the scheme on behalf of the Department for Business Energy & Industrial Strategy (BEIS).
 Our duties include: